chunky-dev/docs/ChunkyDocs/docs/plugins/plugins.md

 3. Extract the oidn `.zip` file to a chosen location. (ie `C:\Program Files\oidn-1.4.1.x64.vc14.windows\...`)
 4. Add and enable the denoising plugin `.jar` in Chunky.
 5. After launching Chunky, a new Denoiser tab will be found among the render controls.
 Expand this tab, next to the Denoiser there will be a button `...` clicking this will open a file selector.
-Navigate to the install location and then into bin and select `oidnDenoise.exe`.
+Navigate to the installation location and then into bin and select `oidnDenoise.exe`.
 The full path to the Denoiser would be displayed in the text field.
    For this example it would be: `C:\Program Files\oidn-1.4.1.x64.vc14.windows\bin\oidnDenoise.exe`
 6. Render normally!
 Profit!
 The Denoising Plugin with render the Normal and Albedo Map before the Noisy image.
    Once the Target SPP is reached the image will be denoised and saved into snapshots with the extension `*.denoised.*`.
-   You can also find the original .pfm files in the scenes directory should you wish to use these for anything.
+   You can also find the original .pfm files in the scenes' directory should you wish to use these for anything.

 ---